aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_box_introduction.rst

 in predicting the optimal transition path of cell fate transition for simplistic and designed systems
 :cite:p:`Qiu2012-yt, Wang2014-zc, Wang8257`.
 We reason that with the
-reconstructed continuous, differentiable vector field, we can extend the LAP approach to real datasets in transcriptomic space to computationally explore optimal paths for differentiation and reprogramming (dedifferentiation and transdifferentiation), which then helps identify key transcription factors whose expression levels vary strongest along these paths.
-The grand problem of prediction OPCs is summarized :ref:`here<lap_theory_dynamo_paper_fig6_a>`.
+reconstructed continuous and differentiable vector field, we can extend the LAP approach to real datasets in transcriptomic space to computationally explore optimal paths for differentiation and reprogramming (dedifferentiation and transdifferentiation), which then helps us identify key transcription factors whose expression levels vary strongest along these paths.
+The grand problem of predicting optimal cell fate conversions, OPCs is summarized :ref:`here<lap_theory_dynamo_paper_fig6_a>`.

 .. _lap_theory_dynamo_paper_fig6_a:
 .. figure:: dynamo_paper_figures/fig6_a.png